Skip to main content

 16 or Under

 We are committed to protect the privacy of children aged 16 or under.
-If you are aged 16 or under‚ please get your parent/guardian’s permission beforehand whenever you provide us with personal information including the Kid Researcher program.
+If you are aged 16 or under‚ please get your parent/guardian’s permission beforehand whenever you provide us with personal information.

 Review of this Policy